-By the time the children are in the Upper School, they are revisiting O.S. maps in greater depth, to prepare them for Common Entrance and Scholarship exams.
-We also study geomorphology, weather and climate, tectonic processes, environmental issues and economic activity.
+By the time the children are in the Upper School, they are revisiting topics in preparation for Common Entrance and Scholarship exams.
+These topics include OS mapwork, location knowledge, weather and climate, tectonic processes, population, settlement, transport and industry.

-Our field trips take us all over Sussex, including the Cuckmere Valley, Birling Gap, the Earth Ship at Stanmer Park, Brighton’s i360 and Devil’s Dyke.
-The Year 8s go to Dorset for three days to study wave diffraction at Lulworth Cove as part of their Geography coursework for their final exam marks.
+Our field trips take us all over Sussex, including the Cuckmere Valley, Birling Gap, the Undercliff Walk, the Earth Ship at Stanmer Park, Brighton’s i360, Hove seafront and Devil’s Dyke.
+The Year 8s also go to Lulworth Cove, Dorset on a three day residential as part of their Geography coursework for their final exam marks.

-Our aim within the Department is not only leading our pupils to successes at Common Entrance and Scholarship but also giving them something which will help them to enjoy the world we live in and look after it as well.
+Our aim within the Geography Department is not only leading our pupils to successes at Common Entrance and Scholarship, but also giving them something which will help them to enjoy the world we live in and look after it as well.